• Skip to primary navigation

 How Do I Store Leftovers?

-If you have leftovers, you can keep them in the baking dish, covered tightly with plastic wrap, at room temperature for up to 1 day.
-For longer storage, you can store your leftovers the same way, or in an airtight container, in the fridge for up to 4 days.
+If I have leftovers, I keep them in the baking dish, covered tightly with plastic wrap, at room temperature for up to 1 day.
+For longer storage, I store my leftovers the same way, or in an airtight container, in the fridge for up to 4 days.
 You can also store leftovers in the freezer by cutting the cake into individual pieces and wrapping them in a layer of plastic wrap, and then a layer of tin foil.

 Serving Suggestions

-This pineapple dump cake is especially great for serving a crowd.
+This pineapple dump cake is especially great for serving a crowd, and my family loves it.
 It’s hard to beat just how easy this recipe is, but if you’re looking for other crowd-friendly recipes for main dishes, check out this Vegetable Lasagna, this Healthy Crock-Pot White Chicken Chili, or this Homemade Healthy Hamburger Helper (a great kid-pleasing recipe, too).

 Or, if you want to commit to the pineapple theme for the entire meal, have a look at this recipe for Chicken Pineapple Kabobs or this Huli Huli Chicken (a Hawaiian take on BBQ chicken).